Tales of Arise: Plot

-The party boards Almeidrea's battleship and defeats her in combat, when the Lord of Ganath Haros, Vholran Igniseri, appears and kills Almeidrea before attacking Alphen.
-During their fight, the rest of Alphen's mask is destroyed, restoring his memories and sense of pain before the enemy retreats, taking Shionne captive.
-Once in safety, Alphen reveals to the others that he was a test subject for Renan experiments 300 years ago, preceding the invasion, and forced to take part in the "Spirit Channeling Ceremony" along a Renan maiden called Naori Imeris, an ancestor of Shionne, using the Renas Alma.
+The party boards Almeidrea's battleship and defeats her in combat, but the Lord of Ganath Haros, Vholran Igniseri, kills Almeidrea before attacking Alphen.
+During the fight, the rest of Alphen's mask is destroyed, restoring his memories and sense of pain before Vholran captures Shionne and retreats.
+Once in safety, Alphen reveals that, three hundred years ago, he was a test subject for Renan experiments before the invasion.
+He was forced to take part in the "Spirit Channeling Ceremony" alongside Naori Imeris, a Renan maiden and ancestor of Shionne, using the Renas Alma.
 However, the ceremony failed, causing countless deaths.
-It was Naori who put the mask on Alphen to seal his memories before sending him back to Dahna in a spaceship, his body preserved in cold sleep before he awakened one year ago.
-The party storms Vholran's castle, where they reunite with Shionne, who is hexed by Vholran to stop the party before Alphen frees her from her trance, and defeat Vholran, securing all the Lords' Master Cores.
-A mysterious being appears before the party, using a sixth Master Core in her possession to absorb the astral energy of the other cores to form the Renas Alma and flees with it and Vholran's body.
+Naori put the mask on him to seal his memories before sending him to Dahna in a spaceship, his body preserved in cold sleep before he awakened one year ago.
+The party storms Vholran's castle and reunites with Shionne, who Vholran hexes to stop the party before Alphen frees her, and defeat Vholran, securing all the Lords' Master Cores.
+A mysterious being appears before the party, using a sixth Master Core in her possession to absorb the cores' astral energy and form the Renas Alma, before fleeing with it and Vholran's body.

-During the following month, Alphen and the others help the citizens of Ganath Haros to rebuild until a bio-mechanical structure sent by the Renans begins draining the astral energy of Dahna directly and sending it to Rena's moon Lenegis.
-The party temporarily shuts the structure down to prevent Dahna's destruction.
-Searching for answers, the group locates Alphen's spaceship, restore it, and then travel to Lenegis.
-There they discover that Vholran, who is still alive, and the Renas Alma are in the custody of the Helganquil, alien beings who are the true inhabitants of Rena, who intend to use them to reenact the Spirit Channeling Ceremony, whose real purpose is to drain all Astral Energy from Dahna.
-They also learn that the human Renans living on Lenegis are descendants of Dahnans kidnapped from their home planet to take part in the Helganquil's plan to funnel Dahna's Astral Energy to Rena's Great Spirit, who had already drained all the energy from Rena and killed almost all life in the planet.
+Over the following month, the party helps the citizens of Ganath Haros rebuild until a biomechanical structure sent by the Renans begins directly draining Dahna's astral energy and sending it to Rena's moon Lenegis.
+The party temporarily shuts the structure down to prevent Dahna's destruction and locates and restores Alphen's spaceship, using it to travel to Lenegis.
+There, they discover that Vholran is alive, but he and the Renas Alma are in the custody of the Helganquil, alien beings who are the true inhabitants of Rena and intend to use them to reenact the Spirit Channeling Ceremony, whose true purpose is to drain all Astral Energy from Dahna.
+They also learn that the human Renans living on Lenegis are descendants of Dahnans kidnapped from their home planet to take part in the Helganquil's plan to funnel Dahna's Astral Energy to Rena's Great Spirit, who had drained Rena's energy and killed most of its life.